pavseh/CRUD-REST-API_Buala/README.md

 Welcome to the Ivern Studios API documentation!
 This API provides functionality to manage the studio company information with user authentication, built with Flask and MySQL.

+### REST API

+- REST API stands for "Representational State Transfer Application Programming Interface".

+- It is an architectural style for an  API that uses HTTP requests to access and use data, and exchange it securely over the internet.
+REST API is an a way for two computer systems to communicate.

+- For instance, when a developer requests YouTube API to fetch a user's object or a resource, the API will send back the state of that user, their name, subscribers, and videos or posts shared on YouTube.
+This is possible due to the API integration projects.
+This also applies to some other websites such as Twitter and Facebook.

+- It interacts with resources by using representations such as in JSON, XML, or HTML format.

+- REST API uses resources that are represented by URIs, and each of them can be identified by a unique URL.

+- REST APIs also have a uniform interface that simplifies the architecture, typically achieved by sticking to standard HTTP methods:

+`GET: Retrieve information from the server.`

+`POST: Send data to the server to create or update a resource.`

+`PUT: Update a resource on the server.`

+`DELETE: Remove a resource from the server`

+- In simple terms, this REST API is a set of rules or conventions for building/interacting with web services.
+It also relies on a stateless, client-server communication protocol like HTTP or the Hypertext Transfer Protocol.

 ## Installation

 1. Create or Clone the Repository: